-22. Waste Management
+23. Waste Management

 Senqu Municipality has two (2) operational registered /licensed landfill sites in Lady Grey & Barkly East.
-Rossouw and Hershel are permitted for operation, and they are under construction.
+Rossouw and Hershel are permitted for operation.
+Hershel and Rossouw site are near completion.
+A transfer station has to be built at Rhodes.
 Sterkspruit is licensed for closure in September 2021 and the project to close it has reached practical completion.
 The Municipality has requested an extension on the usage of the site as there are delays in building the new site.
-The extension has not yet been granted but negotiations are still continuing with the Department.
-The newly identified site in Sterkspruit has problems as the Community have signed a petition against the site being erected intheir area.
+The newly identified site in Sterkspruit has problems as the Community have signed a petition against the site being erected in their area.